auth0/docs/ionic-tutorial.md

-# Using Auth0 with PhoneGap/Cordova
+# Using Auth0 with Ionic Framework (PhoneGap/Cordova + Angular)

-This tutorial explains how to integrate Auth0 with a Phonegap/Cordova application.
+This tutorial explains how to integrate Auth0 with a Ionic application.

 ## Tutorial